globus/globus-compute/docs/endpoints/multi_user.rst

 multiple users, and the ``identity_mapping_config_path`` points to the identity mapping file.

-Please refer to :ref:`endpoint-manager-config` for details on other fields.
+Please refer to :ref:`endpoint-manager-config` for details on each field.

 .. _example-idmap-config: